top of page

 Blog: Blog2

-How to Create a Grief Box or Comfort Kit for Kids & a Building Block Grief Intervention
+How to Create a Grief Box or Comfort Kit for Kids & A Building Block Grief Intervention

-Building Block Grief Counseling Intervention
+Building Block Grief Counseling Activity for Emotional Expression

 Gen Judayna, LCSW was kind enough to share this awesome activity with our readers!
 She also has this great article about how to talk to children about death at different ages and developmental levels.